ALL Metrics

 Introduction

 Medication adherence among elderly patients is crucial for maintaining their health and well-being; many face challenges that hinder their ability to follow prescribed regimens.
-This study aims to explore medication adherence among the elderly.
-The findings aim to make a significant contribution to improving the adherence rate among elderly patients.
+This study aims to investigate the experiences to identify barriers and facilitators influencing adherence and to describe the perceptions of medication adherence among the elderly.
+Health care professionals can tailor targeted intervention to the challenges faced by the elderly to improve medication adherence among elderly patients.
+Study design this is a qualitative phenomenological study protocol.

 Methods and analysis